Enter code SCHOLAR at checkout to receive a 50% scholars' discount on all hardback books. Free shipping on all orders over £150 / $250 / €180.

 Susanne Scholz

-Susanne Scholz is Professor of Old Testament, Perkins School of Theology, Dallas, Texas.
+Susanne Scholz is Professor of Old Testament at SMU Perkins School of Theology in Dallas, Texas, USA

 Quick View